TargetProcess/taucharts-docs/advanced/coordinates.md

 }
 ```

-You can embed coordinate element inside coordinate element recursively to build a [Facet plot](../basic/facet.md).
+You can embed a coordinate element inside another coordinate element recursively to build a [Facet plot](../basic/facet.md).

-Also coordinate element is a container for geometry elements like point or line.
+Coordinate element is a container for geometry elements like point or line.
 Use *unit* property to compose elements:

 ```javascript
 {